FunnelKit

 2. Payment methods are failing to load

-Payment gateway issues are a common cause of the checkout page not showing when placing an order.
+Payment gateway issues are another common reason the WooCommerce checkout page fails and does not work when a customer tries to place an order.

 Common payment issues include: